-The Trust's overall carbon emissions have reduced by 4.2% in 2022/23, compared to 2021/22.
+The Trust's overall carbon emissions have reduced by 18.5% in 2023/24, compared to 2022/23.
 Contributory factors towards this reduction are as follows:

-- Reduced gas consumption as a result of installation of additional energy efficient boiler systems - Reduced electricity consumption as a consequence of solar panels, increased installation of LED lighting and consistent drive to raise awareness of energy usage in schools - Reduced gas consumption through improved lagging of pipes and installation of better roof insulation.
+- 2 boiler rooms at Sir Christopher Hatton Academy have been replaced with new energy efficient boilers and modern controls - 1 boiler room at Sir Christopher Hatton Academy has been replaced with an air source heat pump contributing to a significant decrease in use of fossil fuels. - Improvement in digital boiler management system controls in all academies to enable responsive management of boilers during evenings, weekends and school holiday periods. - Reduced electricity consumption as a consequence of solar panels, increased installation of LED lighting and consistent drive to raise awareness of energy usage in schools - Reduced gas consumption through improved lagging of pipes and installation of better roof insulation.